Copy Pipes

 Copy Pipes can either be scheduled, or executed on-demand.
 This is configured using the COPY_SCHEDULE setting.
 To schedule a Copy Pipe, configure COPY_SCHEDULE with a cron expression.
 On-demand Copy Pipes are defined by configuring COPY_SCHEDULE with the value @on-demand.

-Note that all schedules are executed in the UTC timezone.
-If you are configuring a schedule that runs at a specific time, be careful to consider that you will need to convert the desired time from your local timezone into UTC.
+Note that all schedules are executed in the UTC time zone.
+If you are configuring a schedule that runs at a specific time, be careful to consider that you will need to convert the desired time from your local time zone into UTC.

 Here is an example of a Copy Pipe that is scheduled every hour and writes the results of a query into the sales_hour_copy Data Source: